 Trying a Balance Transfer

-Balance transfer credit cards sometimes offer low or even 0% introductory annual percentage rate (APR) offer period for high-interest credit card debt transfers.
+Balance transfer credit cards sometimes offer low or even 0% introductory annual percentage rate, or APR, periods for high-interest credit card debt transfers.
 Some credit cards offer up to 21 months of 0% interest, which can help keep you from accumulating even more debt via interest.

 • Having high-interest credit card debt